BalajiDabbara/mmd-test-projects/ParanthesesValidator/README.md

 3)	Open the solution file
 4)	Build the solution
 5)	Run the App (Ctrl + F5)
-6)	Local function app will be started.
+6)  Enter the input string
-7)	Test using Postman or any other API tester.
+7)  Longest length of valid parentheses will be printed.

 ## Testing
-ParenthesesValidator is tested by unit tests with MsTest framework and evaluated the API using Postman.
+ParenthesesValidator is tested by unit tests with MsTest framework and evaluated manually by providing input.

 ### Unit Tests
 Added unit tests are added in the project